Elbagast/Dont_Break_The_Chain/readme.md

 - Selectable chain colours
 - Make entirely Qt library based
 - Saving and loading chains
-    - Individual .chain files in text format
+    - Now in a single 'chains.xml' file
     - In the directory the .exe is in

 Compiling Notes